Teaching Artists - Adult Classes

 Robinson, Joslyn- has been writing since 1992 and is a recent graduate of Goddard College where she earned her MFAW in Creative Writing.
 She also holds a BA in Writing and Transpersonal Studies from Burlington College.
 She has had two articles published: The Formidable Fairy Tale: A Writer’s Guide, and Exploring The Hero’s Journey: A Writer’s Guide.
 Each is part of a series she is writing for the on-line writer juried literary journal, The Artifice.
 The articles are a casual scholarly exploration of the uses and interpretations of fairy tales and myths from a Jungian perspective in literary and popular genre.
 She writes as RJ Wolfe.
 In addition to her graduate level teaching practicum: a community playwriting course at Oldcastle Theatre Company in Bennington, Vermont, Joslyn has taught a graduate level workshop on myths and fairytales at Goddard College in Plainfield, Vermont.
 Joslyn is a recent transplant from Vermont and now resides in Virginia with her boyfriend, and fellow Goddardian, Rob.

-Rothwell, Nan- I started making pots in England, where I studied in private studios and at the Harrow School of Art.
+Rothwell, Nan - I started making pots in England, where I studied in private studios and at the Harrow School of Art.
 Since 1973, I’ve been a studio potter in Virginia.
-I make functional salt glazed and stoneware pottery that I sell in my studio showroom and a variety of settings including juried exhibits, solo shows and galleries.
-I also teach pottery in my studio and at multiple outside venues.
+I make functional stoneware pottery that I sell in a variety of settings including juried exhibits, solo shows and galleries.
+I also teach pottery at City Clay in Charlottesville and at multiple outside venues.
+My son and I made two teaching DVD's that were published by Ceramic Arts Daily.
+Last month, a new online teaching company called TeachinArt.com filmed me for a six-week throwing course that will be published soon.

 Quesenberry, Cynthia- is eager to introduce and inspire students to explore the exciting world of the visual arts using a unique combination of education and experience coupled with strong background as a working artist.
 She hold Masters Degree in Resources Management and Bachelors Degree in Art Education and is dedicated to enthusiastic and dynamic teaching as a means of creating and nurturing a lifelong love of learning.
 “My ability to motivate students and share a lifetime love of learning fosters a successful classroom environment..”